russellbits/Writing/Nonfiction/01.articles-drafts/i-am-not-a-list-of-software/article.md

-# I Am Not a List of Software Packages
+# I Am Not a List of Keywords or Software Packages

 There is a significant disconnect going on between professionals and those that want to hire them.
 The world is growing more and more technical and fractured with regard to technology.
 What used to be a skill, for instance "illustration," now must be encapsulated as Adobe Creative Suite or Sketch or Figma.
 One of the top ten skills searched for (according to Ziprecruiter) is "MS Office."
 What is this meant to indicate?
 That you can write, or understand good data visualization or that you can write interesting scripts inside Excel?
 How do we, as professionals, get through to our potential clients and hirers that we are more than the software that we use?